 Burger said the commission had documentary proof in the form of emails that Chiliza was aware of the threats to Ndovela, whose killing was allegedly set up with the assistance of police members under Chiliza’s command.

 She alleged that Chiliza had “lied” to the commission and had sought to “cover up” the unlawful actions of a subordinate officer, which in all likelihood included conspiracy to commit murder.
+Burger asked that the alleged perjury be investigated urgently, as well as claims that Chiliza had been complicit in covering up a series of crimes at the hostel and frustrating investigations while he was the cluster commander.

 “It would be an injustice to the public and all those who testified before the commission if no action is taken against those responsible, particularly if some of those individuals appear to be police officers,” she wrote.